Piloting HealthySteps: Implementation, Evaluation and Exploration of Policy to Support Sustainability

 While there is evidence to support the implementation and scaling of family-oriented prevention services in early childhood and dyadic care models, this project will grow the evidence base for the HealthySteps model and include advocacy efforts specific to our local and state landscape to support program sustainability.

-Over the next three years, a collaborative team—with members from PolicyLab, the Department of Child and Adolescent Psychiatry and Behavioral Sciences (DCAPBS) and CHOP Primary Care—will lead a pilot to implement and evaluate HealthySteps at Cobbs Creek Primary Care in West Philadelphia.
+Over the past three years, a collaborative team—with members from PolicyLab, the Department of Child and Adolescent Psychiatry and Behavioral Sciences (DCAPBS) and the CHOP Care Network — led a pilot to implement and evaluate HealthySteps at Cobbs Creek Primary Care in West Philadelphia.
 Evaluations of HealthySteps to date have shown a wide range of key positive outcomes in child health, parenting knowledge and practices, family health and well-being, and with practices and providers.
-Our team will lead a hybrid implementation-evaluation design coupling strong quantitative and qualitative methodologies to understand the local context for successful implementation and outcomes related to provider and patient receptivity and satisfaction, child health and development, parenting knowledge and practices, and family health and well-being.
+Our team led a hybrid implementation-evaluation design coupling strong quantitative and qualitative methodologies to understand the local context for successful implementation and outcomes related to provider and patient receptivity and satisfaction, child health and development, parenting knowledge and practices, and family health and well-being.

-Building off these findings, we will leverage policy and communication efforts and expertise to inform and advance reimbursement and payment innovation to support the delivery of dyadic, integrated, family-centered care within and beyond the primary care setting.
+Building off these findings, we have leveraged policy and communication efforts and expertise to inform and advance reimbursement and payment innovation to support the delivery of dyadic, integrated, family-centered care within and beyond the primary care setting.

-Piloting HealthySteps will bring much needed services and supports to the West Philadelphia community, and the evaluation will support a robust assessment of proof of concept, quality improvement and effectiveness.
-The project will also explore and make the case for financing mechanisms to scale and sustain the model.
+Piloting HealthySteps has brought much needed services and supports to the West Philadelphia community, and the ongoing evaluation is supporting a robust assessment of proof of concept, quality improvement and effectiveness.
+The project is also making the case for financing mechanisms to scale and sustain the model.

 Next Steps